Organic Gardening

 It is a simple enough question to answer, but depending who you ask can make all the difference in your approach to vegetable gardening.

-For any vegetable to grow healthy and strong the soil must be rich in nutrients, and this is where the beginner gardener must choose whether to use an organic gardening or synthetic chemical approach for growing vegetables.
+For any vegetable to grow healthy and strong the soil must be rich in nutrients, and this is where the beginner gardening enthusiast must choose whether to use an organic gardening or synthetic chemical approach for growing vegetables.

 Both methods will get the job done, but this is where the similarity between both gardening methods ends.